 - Flushing and moisturizing the surgical site with an antimicrobial wound treatment

 - Regularly cleaning their living environment to ensure optimal conditions and avoid bacterial infections

 - Carefully monitoring the healing progress, including a follow-up appointment near completion of the treatment

 Like a dog with fleas or a young child with lice, ectoparasites are usually more inconvenient than dangerous.
-They do, however, have the potential to cause more severe health problems for your scaly friend.
+They do, however, have the potential to cause more severe health problems for your scaly and leather friend.

 Surprise: poor husbandry strikes again!